amr-raazi/amr-raazi/README.md

-## I'm a High School student from Delhi, India
+## I'm a High School student from India

-- 16
+- 17
 - Mathematics and tech enthusiast.
 - Finance and philosophy geek
 - I also like car go vroom (🇫1️)